 - Born June 23, 1962 in Jackson, TN USA

 Chris Beasley was drafted three times.
-He was originally drafted by the Chicago White Sox in the 6th round of the 1982 January draft, however he didn't sign.
-He was drafted by the California Angels in the 27th round of the regular draft in 1983, however he again did not sign.
-He finally signed with the Cleveland Indians after being drafted by them in the ninth round of the 1984 draft.
+He was originally drafted by the Chicago White Sox in the 6th round of the January 1982 amateur draft, but did not sign.
+He was drafted by the California Angels in the 27th round of the regular draft in 1983, and again did not sign.
+He finally signed with the Cleveland Indians after being drafted in the ninth round of the 1984 draft.
 A star pitcher for the ASU Sun Devils, Beasley played in the 1983 and 1984 College World Series as well as for the school's basketball team.